 - This role would suit people who have previous experience of Back Up courses and are good communicators, team players, approachable, fun, organised and empathetic.

 Support and training

 - Initial weekend training course and annual development day

 - Support, guidance and feedback from experienced group leaders and from the Courses Manager

 - Agreed expenses covered by Back Up

-In order to work most effectively with a broad range of people and to be as representative as possible, we are keen to recruit group leaders with high level spinal cord injury, group leaders with spinal cord injury who are able to walk and non-spinal cord injured group leaders.
+In order to work most effectively with a broad range of people and to be as representative as possible, we are keen to recruit group leaders with a high level spinal cord injury, group leaders with a spinal cord injury who are able to walk and non-spinal cord injured group leaders.
 We have no set date for our next training induction, but do please get in touch to register your interest and we will contact you once we start recruitment again.

-“It is an absolute privilege to act as a group leader and be trusted to support others”
+“It is an absolute privilege to act as a group leader and be trusted to support others.”